Order Welcome Kit

 Diamond Sizes

 Carat (ct) is a unit of weight used for diamonds.
-1 ct = 200 mg.
-Size appearance depends on cut and dimensions, not only carat.
+One carat equals 200 milligrams.
+Visual size depends on both weight and cut proportions.

 Simple scale